 There are communities within many faith groups that are supportive and inclusive of LGBTQ+ members.
 Looking into what faith teachings say about LGBTQ+ people may deepen your own faith in the course of affirming your child.

-PFLAG’s directory of faith resources may also be helpful to you and your loved one to connect with other people in your religious community.
+PFLAG’s national faith resources may also be helpful to you and your loved one to connect with other people in your religious community.

 It may be that God’s transforming grace is calling the person you know and love to a truer identity that you didn’t before recognize.
 It is frightening to feel you are losing someone that you love, and yet we know that perfect love drives out fear.
 Hold on to the love you share with each other, the love built over years and decades, the love you share with Christ.
 May that love give you the courage to learn about the identity that the Spirit is revealing so that you may know your loved one fully.